TheresaLui/SelfHelpContent_v2/articles/microsoft.network/application-gateway-unknown-backend-health.md

 # Unknown backend health

 Application Gateway continuously probes each member in the backend pool to monitor their health status.
-You can view the health of each backend server using the [back-end health](https://docs.microsoft.com/azure/application-gateway/application-gateway-diagnostics#view-back-end-health-through-the-portal) view.
-The status as *healthy* for all backend servers is desirable.
+You can view the health of each backend server using the [back-end health](https://docs.microsoft.com/azure/application-gateway/application-gateway-diagnostics#view-back-end-health-through-the-portal) view. *Healthy* status for all backend servers is desirable.
 If the status is shown as *Unhealthy* or *Unknown*, then perform the below steps to troubleshoot the issue.

 ## **Recommended Steps**